 HotEdge '19 welcomes innovative submissions in the broad areas of infrastructure, applications, security, availability, and interoperability in edge computing.
 Specific areas are below but are not exhaustive.

 - Edge-based storage systems and databases

 - Security and privacy in edge computing

 HotEdge '19 will be a one-day workshop that is divided into two parts.
 The first part of the day will be invited talks from both academia and industry to discuss the evolution, trends, practical challenges and research opportunities in edge computing.
 The second part of the workshop will feature the academic program, including paper and poster presentations.

 All accepted papers and abstracts of accepted posters will be published online.
 At least one author of each accepted paper or poster must attend the workshop to present the paper or poster.
 Presentation details and guidelines will be communicated to the authors of the accepted papers and posters.
 Note that authors of accepted papers will also be expected to prepare a poster summarizing their submission to be presented as part of a HotEdge '19 poster session.

 Please read carefully since there are new requirements this year for HotEdge submissions.

-Please submit your papers (no extended abstracts) in PDF format via the submission form which will be available here soon.
+Please submit your papers (no extended abstracts) in PDF format via the submission form.
 Do not email submissions.

 The complete submission must be no longer than five (5) pages, not including references or the discussion topics section.